 Now on to you...

 How does your company approach social media?
 What lessons have you learned?
-Let us know in the comments!About the Author: Zach Bulygo is a blogger for KISSmetrics, you can find him on Twitter here.
+Let us know in the comments!About the Author: Zach Bulygo is a blogger for Kissmetrics, you can follow him on Twitter @zachcb1.